chew-in/computational_physics/2_emergence/README.md

 1. _**Variations**_: There are several more complicated variations of cellular automaton.
 For example, 1) _mobile automata_ are similar to cellular automata except that they have just a single “active cell” that gets updated at each step.
 2) [_Turing machines_](https://mathworld.wolfram.com/TuringMachine.html) are similar to mobile automata in that they consist of a line of cells, known as the “tape”, together with a single active cell, known as the “head”.
 But, the head in a Turing machine can have several possible states.
 3) _Substitution systems_ are set up so that the number of elements can change, i.e. for a sequence of elements, at each step each one of the elements is replaced by a new block of elements.
 Just to name a few variations.

-## Philosophy
+## Philosophy behind Cellular Automata
 Is the universe a computer?
 Do we live in a simulation?
 Does free will exist?

-Scientists have long debated on whether the universe is analog or digital.
-Classical physics studies continuous variables over continuous time by methods such as calculus.
-Quantum mechanics establishes that many observables, such as the energy levels of an atom, are discretized.
+Scientists have long entertained such philosophical questions.
+In the sense that a computer is inherently digital - classical physics studies continuous variables over continuous time by methods such as calculus, but quantum mechanics establishes that many observables, such as the energy levels of an atom, are discretized.
 But is the universe _inherently_ digital?
 And what causes these quantized features to emerge?

 Nobel laureate Gerard ’t Hooft thinks that some sort of information processing on a submicroscopic level is responsible for the quantum features that describe detectable reality, and calls this version of quantum physics the _cellular automaton interpretation_.

+John Horton Conway (more on his work later) devised The Free Will Theorem, which deploys a motley combination of quantum mechanics axioms, philosophy, and geometry, and is stated as follows: If physicists have free will while performing experiments, then elementary particles possess free will as well, and this probably explains why and how humans have free will in the first place.

 Stephen Wolfram studied cellular automata in the 1980’s, concluded that all the complexities of the natural world could arise from cellular automata–like processes, and holds the [controversial opinion](https://www.scientificamerican.com/article/physicists-criticize-stephen-wolframs-theory-of-everything/) that “from an extremely simple model, we’re able to reproduce special relativity, general relativity and the core results of quantum mechanics”, and even evolution.
 Key ideas/ findings/ approaches in his book “A New Kind of Science” include -
 * Complex behavior can arise from very simple rules.